Thanasis-Traitsis/flutter_pokedex/README.md

 ## Part 1 : Introduction to Listings

 Hello Flutter people!
-I’m back with a brand-new Flutter blog series — and this one is going to be special.
+I’m back with a brand-new Flutter blog series, and this one is going to be special.
 We’re diving into a topic you’ll find in just about every real-world app: **listings**.
 Whether you’re displaying products, contacts, messages, or in our case, Pokémon *(a.k.a. the greatest thing in the world)*, building smooth, scalable lists is a core skill for any Flutter developer.

 In this first part of the series, we’ll focus on how to fetch and display data using Flutter + Bloc, and build a list that updates in real time, handles state efficiently, and delivers a great user experience.
 We’ll dive into ListView.builder, state management patterns, performance optimizations, and even sprinkle in some UI polish, all using the [PokéAPI](https://pokeapi.co/) as our data source.

 Ready to catch ’em all?
 Or should I say... display them all?
-Eh, forget about it — let’s get started with our Pokédex. 😅
+Eh, forget about it, let’s get started with our Pokédex. 😅

 ![Let's go](https://github.com/Thanasis-Traitsis/flutter_pokedex/blob/part-1-listing/assets/article/ash.gif?raw=true)

-## What are we building
+## What are we building?

 Before we dive into the code, let’s take a moment to understand what we’re building and how it all comes together.